Indonesia is ranked the fourth most populated country in the world while also being one of the most powerful economies in Southeast Asia.

 Some important Indonesian business etiquette to remember is:

 a.
-Patience is emphasized in Indonesian business.
-Companies may take time to respond to emails, especially if the sender is not explicitly known.
+Indonesian business emphasize patience.
+Companies and employees take time to respond to emails, especially if the sender is not explicitly known.

 b.
-Business relationships are typically founded on trust, familiarity, and personal connections.
+Business relationships are founded on trust, familiarity, and personal connections.

 c.
-Indonesians place great emphasis on age, and respect towards elders is expected.
+Indonesians place emphasis on age.
+Respect towards elders is expected.

 d.
 Watch body language.
 Hands on hips or folded arms can signify anger.

 e.
-The left hand is considered dirty in the Indonesian culture.
 Avoid using the left hand when passing or receiving anything, such as business cards or gifts.

 Between the years of 1971 and 2010, Indonesia’s population doubled.
 Indonesia’s median age is 31.1.
-In past years, the median age remained to be under 30 years old.
 A country where most of the population is young means there is a lucrative business opportunity within the next few years.